 We will require a final high school transcript for students who commit to Penn State no later than July 1.
 The final transcript will be used to verify high school graduation and validate what the student entered in SRAR.

 We prefer that graduation verification be provided through Penn State's Web Counselor System.
-Additionally, we can accept transcripts by mail or fax sent directly from the high school.
-We also accept transcripts sent through Naviance/Parchment, eScrip-Safe, the National Student Clearinghouse, the Common Application or SCOIR.
+Additionally, we can accept transcripts by mail, email or fax sent directly to Penn State from the high school.
+We also accept transcripts sent through Naviance/Parchment, the National Student Clearinghouse, Scribbles, SCOIR and the Common App.

 The following links may be useful to you and your students as they move through the application process